Make changes now and prepare for FMCSA enforcement.

 In December 2010, FMCSA replaced the SafeStat web portal with the new motor carrier Safety Measurement System (SMS) based on the new CSA Methodology.
 A revised Inspection Selection System (ISS) for roadside inspectors was also implemented based on CSA's SMS.

-The most recent changes to the CSA SMS Methodology were published in June 2014.
-The revision added six new violations.
+The most recent changes to the CSA SMS Methodology were published in September 2014.

 J. J. Keller offers the widest selection of accurate, up-to-date CSA compliance tools and services, created by the industry's most experienced regulatory experts.